keirans/keirans.github.io/posts/Scaling_SOEs_in_AWS/index.md

 * Software Inventory Logging (SIL)
 * Server Manager CIM Provider

-When building Windows SOE's that are using pre-2016 versions, install WMF and enjoy simplified code and and Administration processes.
+When building Windows SOEs that are using pre-2016 versions, install WMF and enjoy simplified code and and Administration processes.

 ## Set your timezone as UTC
 Correlating log events or scheduling tasks across timezones isn't easy, especially if each system is configured to use different regional timezones.